sudara/melatonin_perfetto/README.md

 <img src="https://user-images.githubusercontent.com/472/213724719-be39512e-cda2-43cb-a589-0c3478625228.jpg" width="400"/>

-### Step 4: Setup Projucer
+### Step 5: Enable/Disable at will

-As you'll see in "Usage", you can now toggle traces on/off by adding the following in the exporter's preprocessor definitions:
+As you'll see in "How to use", you can now toggle traces on/off by adding the following in the exporter's preprocessor definitions:

 ```
 PERFETTO=1 //enabled